learn-co-students/web-112017-sql/README.md

   ```sql

   ```
-8. Display an artists name next to their album
+8. Display an artists name next to their album title
 ```sql

 ```

-9. Display artist name, album name and number of tracks
+9. Display artist name, album name and number of tracks on that album
 ```sql

 ```

-10. How would you return all of the artists in the 'Pop' Genre
+10. How would you return the name of all of the artists in the 'Pop' Genre
   ```sql

   ```